 14 gave me the torque necessary to sink the screw below the surface.
 If I want to consistently drive the screw flush in this material, I’ll leave the clutch set on 13.

-For the latest news, reviews, and previews, be sure to follow Pro Tool Reviews on Twitter!
+Hopefully, that helped explain drill clutch settings as well as how to set the drill clutch for best results.
+For the latest news, reviews, and previews, be sure to follow Pro Tool Reviews on Twitter and Instagram!